knowledge-hive/GiKASearchAPI/README.md

 ## Storage Directory

 The storage directory contains essential data files required for the API to function correctly.
 Follow these steps to set it up:

-Download it from here: [storage.tar.gz](https://drive.google.com/file/d/1FIl7Qf_XCaXYnEJqDusBeHiY-ElZEdPK/view?usp=sharing)

 1. **Download the Storage Directory**: Obtain the storage directory from the provided link.